Page 5: Design - Adding Points

 A HTML Template suitable for use with Mobile Data Studio is a standard HTML file, with one important exception: - whenever Mobile Data Studio detects a tag of the form <%PointIDName%>, it will replace the entire tag with data from the named point, where point ID Name is the name of the point, eg Customer, Company.
 To show and print an image the 'img src' HTML should be used, for example <img src="<%DeliverySignature%>">.
 See example Service Report HTML Template and when open in browser 'View Source' to examine HTML and tags to receive data from points.

-Output manages the HTML product.
-In Android the 'Save in Folder' default \ saves to a MobileData folder in main sd card.
-In Apple iOS the 'Save in Folder' default \ is used.
-In Windows Mobile the Output may require specification of Save in Folder, for example \My Documents.
-Filename or naming pattern is %uuid%.htm by default being the session identification.
-However, using %PointIDName%.htm to dynamically name files from session data may be more informative, where point ID Name is the name of the point; for example %Customer% %OrderNumber%.htm .
+Output filename provides opportunity for dynamic naming of the PDF or HTML file.
+The Filename or naming pattern is %uuid%.htm/pdf by default being the session identification.
+However, using %PointIDName%.htm/PDF to dynamically name files from session data may be more informative, where point ID Name is the name of the point; for example %Customer% %OrderNumber%.htm/PDF.

-The control Use non-standard printing is an alternative that will invoke the web browser print process if appropriate print drivers are installed.
+The control Use non-standard printing is an alternative that will invoke the web browser print process on Windows 10 tablets.

 Incrementor enables point values to be incremented with opening of a new session.
 This function is useful where numbers for invoices, samples, tracking etc need to be generated in the field on the mobile device.